SkyflowFoundry/sky_cli/README.md

 ### Creating a Vault with Options

-You can also specify options directly:
+You can also specify options directly, for example:

 ```bash
 sky create-vault --name testvault --description "My test vault"